Kotlin/dokka/docs/topics/dokka-migration.md

    You need to add the shared Dokka [configuration](#adjust-configuration-options) common to all subprojects within the `dokka {}` block.
    Also, you don't need to specify a Dokka version.
 The version is already set in the `buildSrc/build.gradle.kts` file.

-##### Apply the convention plugin to your modules
+##### Apply the convention plugin to your subprojects

-Apply the Dokka convention plugin across your modules (subprojects) by adding it to each subproject's `build.gradle.kts` file:
+Apply the Dokka convention plugin across your subprojects by adding it to each subproject's `build.gradle.kts` file:

 ```kotlin
 plugins {